cadeeper/cd-mqtt-client/README.md

-A MQTT client tool plugin for IDEA that enables you to interact quickly and easily with any MQTT Broker.
+A MQTT client tool plugin for IDEA that enables you to interact quickly and easily with any MQTT Broker or IoT(Internet of Things) server.
 The client gives you a single compact tool for the most important client operations (publish and subscribe).

 **plugin page:  https://plugins.jetbrains.com/plugin/17465-mqtt-client**